Stop doing stupid stuff with your user tests!

 If I can’t say how often something happens user testing is pointless!

-Sure we can’t extrapolate the frequency of a behaviour for a small group of test users to be representative for the entire population of visitors.
-But nothing prevents us from reasoning around the finding and its implications as well as cross checking in other sources with quantitative data if that is necessary to help us come to a decision.
+Sure we can’t extrapolate the frequency of behaviour for a small group of test users to be representative for the entire population of visitors.
+But nothing prevents us from reasoning around the finding and its implications as well as cross-checking in other sources with quantitative data if that is necessary to help us come to a decision.